wenqsun/3D-Diffusion/README.md

-# Repository for 3D Diffusion Generation Research
+# Repository for 3D Diffusion Generation Papers
 This is a repository for 3D Diffusion Generation research papers digest.
-The taxonomy and papers highly refer the paper (state of the art on diffusion models for visual computing) and the repo: https://github.com/cwchenwang/awesome-3d-diffusion?tab=readme-ov-file
+The taxonomy and papers highly refer the survey paper (state of the art on diffusion models for visual computing) and the repo: https://github.com/cwchenwang/awesome-3d-diffusion?tab=readme-ov-file

 ## Survey Paper
 1. [state of the art on diffusion models for visual computing](https://arxiv.org/abs/2310.07204) 🌟🌟🌟🌟🌟 \